• Overview

 }

-Invoke the plugin using a Rest call
+Invoke the plug-in using a Rest call

 The following request sample shows a REST call that you can copy and update as necessary.
 Key points about the snippet: